Hedging bets on healthier aging

 In the absence of a specific disease target, though, how does one construct a compelling case for efficacy?
 Longevity, per se, does not have the benefit of long-established, accepted biomarkers, and associated physiological changes tend to be slowly-varying (on the order of decades), not to mention nebulous.
 To circumvent this challenge altogether, the disease-centric camp arranges a clinical trial around a disease impacted by one or more of the biological pathways targeted by the longevity intervention.
 Success in terms of efficacy for that disease establishes a route to regulatory approval, which simultaneously opens the door to off label use as a broader-spectrum longevity intervention.

 The other camp has extra work cut out for them up front in terms of redesigning the pathway to regulatory approval: biomarkers for ‘aging’ have yet to be established for regulatory purposes, and setting ’lifespan’ as a clinical trial endpoint doesn’t align with the fixed-timeline nature of clinical trials.
 A modified regulatory process is the goal, potentially leveraging nascent biomarkers of aging and/or physiological metrics for ‘healthy’ aging that align with clinical trial timelines.
-2025.01 update: Nir Barzilai’s ARDD2024 talk is highly relevant.
+2024.11 update: Nir Barzilai’s ARDD2024 talk is highly relevant.

 Harvest

 The majority of Bridge projects continued beyond the tenure of the program via new sources of funding.
-Drug discovery is a long process and one to two years is generally too short a time frame for significant results, particularly at the discovery stage.
+Drug discovery is a long process and one to two years is generally too short a time frame for significant results, particularly at the exploratory stage.
 Generally, preliminary results were aligned with findings in the broader longevity research ecosystem, and directionally novel projects helped extend the research landscape.

 Bridge Portfolio projects are listed below.
 If you’d like more information about an individual project, or to follow up on progress, please reach out - I’ll be happy to connect you with the researcher.